-For federal data reporting purposes, other work activities are: (1) actual hours of participation in activities that do not meet the definitions provided above, or (2) actual hours of participation in allowable activities in which hours are not counted toward the participation rates (e.g., job search hours that exceed the four-week, six-week or 12-week [hourly] limit).
+For federal data reporting purposes, other work activities are: (1) actual hours of participation in activities that do not meet the definitions provided above, or

+(2) actual hours of participation in allowable activities in which hours are not counted toward the participation rates (e.g., job search hours that exceed the four-week, six-week or 12-week [hourly] limit).
+Participation hours in vocational education, job skills training, or education directly related to employment will be reported in this activity when the client is not meeting the core hourly requirement.
 Counties are strongly encouraged to report actual hours of participation in "other" activities.

-Enter the weekly average of the actual number of hours participated in the month.
+Enter the weekly average of the actual number of hours of participation in the month.
 These hours will not count in the work participation rate.